skalenetwork/libBLS/README.md

 2. Signing
 3. Verification

-libBLS uses the alt_bn128 elliptic curve.
+libBLS uses the alt_bn128 (Barreto-Naehrig curve) elliptic curve to be compatible with Ethereum's cryptography and provides 128 bits of security.

 ## Installation Requirements